American bison: Genetics

-A major problem that bison face today is a lack of genetic diversity due to the population bottleneck the species experienced during its near-extinction in the late 1800s.
+A major problem faced by bison is a lack of genetic diversity due to the population bottleneck the species experienced during its near-extinction in the late 1800s.
 Another genetic issue is the entry of genes from domestic cattle into the bison population, through hybridization.

 Officially, the "American buffalo" is classified by the United States government as a type of cattle, and the government allows private herds to be managed as such.
 This is a reflection of the characteristics that bison share with cattle.
 Though the American bison is a separate species and usually regarded as being in a separate genus from domestic cattle (Bos taurus), they have a lot of genetic compatibility with cattle.
 American bison can interbreed with cattle, although only the female offspring are fertile in the first generation.
 These female hybrids can be bred back to either bison or domestic bulls, resulting in either 1/4 or 3/4 bison young.
 Female offspring from this cross are also fertile, but males are not reliably fertile unless they are either 7/8 bison or 7/8 domestic.
 Moreover, when they do interbreed, crossbreed animals in the first generation tend to look very much like purebred bison, so appearance is completely unreliable as a means of determining which is a purebred bison, a crossbred cow and a crossbred bison.
 Many ranchers have deliberately crossbred their cattle with bison, and some natural hybridization could be expected in areas where cattle and bison occur in the same range.
 Since cattle and bison eat similar food and tolerate similar conditions, they have often been in the same range together in the past, and opportunity for crossbreeding may sometimes have been common.